 I was born and raised in Iowa where I developed a deep appreciation for family, community and spirituality.
 While earning my Bachelor’s degree in Psychology from the University of Iowa, I had the opportunity to do research in a Child Development lab that focused on the social-emotional dynamics between parents and children.
 As a volunteer, I participated in Big Brother Big Sister and was fortunate enough to help rebuild an impoverished community for families in the Dominican Republic.
 To support myself through college, I worked as a nanny and daycare provider which enriched my understanding of multi-cultural family dynamics.
 These unique experiences influenced me to become a Marriage and Family Therapist.

 I received my Master’s degree in Applied Family and Child Studies with a specialization in Marriage and Family Therapy from Northern Illinois University.
 As a Licensed Marriage and Family Therapist (LMFT), I utilize systemic thinking, which is looking beyond an individual and observing how their surrounding environments/relationships are impacting them.
 I find this approach to be highly effective in therapy as it allows me to understand my clients in a more cohesive manner.

-I have experience providing therapy at a community mental health facility where I worked with a wide variety of clients and issues.
-I have worked with children, adolescents and adults and am trained in individual, couples, family and group
+I have experience providing therapy at a community mental health facility to a wide variety of clientele, as well as at a psychiatric hospital where I worked collaboratively with a team to treat high-risk patients with chronic mental illness.
+I have worked with children, adolescents and adults and am trained in individual, couples, family and group therapy.

 Areas of Clinical Focus